inlabru interface of Whittle--Matérn fields

 pred_coords[["loc"]] <- pems_graph$mesh$VtE[idx_xy,]

-Finally, we can do the prediction and plot.
+Finally, we will do prediction and plot them for the model with

 newdata = pred_coords,